laviediu/laviediu.github.io/_posts/2026-05-31-inquiring.md

 ---

-My eyes are apparently tired from crying, and since today should be the beginning of my luteal phase, I can think a little bit more clearly.
+My eyes are apparently tired from crying, and since today should be the beginning of my follicular phase, I can think a little bit more clearly.
 I stumbled upon a youtube recommendation of a case where someone wrote a book, after collecting evidence for 20 years, about the rational deduction of a Necessary Entity (NE).
 Before that, I want to provide some personal historical contexts.<br>
 <br>
 I was born Muslim.
 It was a culture.
 The rituals were habits I have been accustomized to for years, because Mom would ask me whenever I didn't do the rituals.
 I began to search as I grow older and live outside my parents' house.
 Contrary to what I expected, the search led me closer to what was taught instead.
 There was period when the rituals were soul-less, it was inconvenience.
 There was also period when the rituals made me feel ashamed, because I became the inconvenience.<br>
 <br>